 Common Misconceptions About Surplus Funds

-There's a lot of misinformation out there — some spread by bad actors looking to take advantage of vulnerable former homeowners.
+There's a lot of misinformation out there, some of it spread by bad actors looking to take advantage of vulnerable former homeowners.
 Here's the truth behind the most common myths:

 Why So Many Former Homeowners Never Claim Their Money

-• No notification received.
-Court notices are mailed to the property's last address of record — often the home that was just foreclosed.
+- No notification received.
+Court notices are mailed to the property's last address of record, which is often the home that was just foreclosed.
 If you've moved, you may never see the notice.

 That's exactly why Surplus Claim Advocates exists.
-We handle the research, the paperwork, and the court process on your behalf — so you can focus on moving forward, not on navigating the legal system alone.
+We handle the research, the paperwork, and the court process on your behalf, so you can focus on moving forward instead of learning Florida circuit court procedure from scratch.
 Our services are contingency-based, meaning there's no cost to you unless we successfully recover your funds.

 The Bottom Line

 The process for claiming foreclosure excess proceeds in Florida is well-established.
-The challenges are navigating the paperwork, meeting deadlines, and sometimes resolving competing claims from junior lienholders.
-None of those challenges are insurmountable — especially with the right help.
+The hard parts are the paperwork, the deadlines, and sometimes resolving competing claims from junior lienholders.
+None of those are impossible obstacles, especially with the right help.

 The first step is simply finding out whether surplus funds exist in your case.
 That costs nothing.
 From there, you can decide how you want to proceed.